admin595/dsp-flex/frontend/README.md

-# DSP Flex – Kanban Frontend (Next.js 14)
+# DSP Flex Frontend

-- Trello-style board with dnd-kit
-- Tailwind pre-configured
-- Uses `NEXT_PUBLIC_API_URL` to call the API (defaults to http://localhost:4000 in dev)
+This is a placeholder for your Next.js frontend.